soiltechproject/fsm-docs/.github/ISSUE_TEMPLATE/fsm-scala.md

 ---
 name: 'fsm-scala'
-about: Issue for BUGs or suggested changes to the fsm-python tools
+about: Issue for BUGs or suggested changes to the fsm-scala tools
 title: "[fsm-scala]"
 labels: fsm-scala
 assignees: correllink, KipCrossing